How to Install Microsoft Edge on Ubuntu (26.04, 24.04, 22.04)

 Remove Microsoft Edge User Data

-When uninstalling Microsoft Edge, residual user data such as browsing history, bookmarks, cookies, and cached files may still remain.
+Uninstalling the package leaves residual user data such as browsing history, bookmarks, cookies, and cached files.
 To completely delete this data:

 The following commands permanently delete your Microsoft Edge browsing data, including bookmarks, passwords, and browsing history.
 Back up any data you want to keep before proceeding.